4 Best Thermal Receipt Printers for 2023

 $299 upfront (or $27 per month for $12 months)

-The Square Terminal is a handheld POS terminal with an integrated thermal receipt printer.
-This device is fully mobile, operates via Wi-Fi, with a battery that stays charged all day.
-This printer and terminal is a terrific fit for solopreneur service businesses that need to process payments in the field, mobile businesses that sell at traveling markets, and food trucks.
+The Square Terminal is not a traditional thermal printer; instead, it is a handheld POS terminal and card reader with an integrated receipt printer.
+It is fully mobile, operates via Wi-Fi, and has a battery that stays charged all day.
+This printer and terminal combo is a terrific fit for solopreneur service businesses that need to process payments in the field, mobile businesses that sell at traveling markets, and food trucks.
 It is also a great fit for retailers and restaurants that want to process sales and payments on the shop floor.

-The Square Terminal earned a 3.36 out of 5.00 in our thermal receipt printer scoring system.
-It earned a perfect score for price, coming in under $300 and offering an easy payment plan.
-Though it lost some points for only operating with Square POS systems when the competitors on this list integrate with a slew of systems.
-It is also not the fastest printer and only comes with a one-year warranty (competitors Star Micronics and Epson offer two years or more).
+This device earned a 3.36 out of 5.00 in our evaluation, with a perfect score for price at just under $300 and offering an easy monthly payment plan.
+It lost some points for only operating with Square POS systems, while the competitors on this list integrate with a slew of systems.
+Additionally, it is not the fastest printer and only comes with a one-year warranty (competitors Star Micronics and Epson offer two years or more).

-The Square Terminal, unlike the other printers on this list, is a lot more than a printer.
-It is equal parts a POS screen, a card reader, and a printer.
-The terminal can ring in a sale, process a payment, and print a receipt all from the palm of your hand. - Fully mobile
+- All-in-one solution: The Square Terminal, unlike the other printers on this list, is a lot more than a printer.
+It is equal parts a POS device, a card reader, and a printer.
+The terminal can ring in a sale, process a payment, and print a receipt—all from the palm of your hand.

-The Square Terminal’s battery has a 24-hour battery life.
-It is rechargeable, and Wi-Fi enabled, so you can use it anywhere you have a Wi-Fi connection. - Offline Mode
+- Fully mobile: The Square Terminal has a rechargeable battery with a 24-hour life.
+It is also Wi-Fi enabled, so you can use it anywhere you have a Wi-Fi connection.

-The Square Terminal can also operate without Wi-Fi.
-If you lose internet connectivity, your terminal will store payment information for up to 24 hours and process the credit card transactions automatically when you regain internet access. - Easy payments
+- Offline Mode: The Square Terminal can also operate without Wi-Fi.
+If you lose internet connectivity, your terminal will store payment information for up to 24 hours and process the credit card transactions automatically when you regain internet access.
+This makes it an excellent choice for traveling merchants who may need to process transactions without a reliable Wi-Fi connection.

-Getting started with the Square Terminal is as easy as opening a free Square account and purchasing the terminal.
-You can purchase the terminal directly from the Square website, for either $299 upfront or $27 per month for 12 months.
+- Easy payments: Getting started with the Square Terminal is as easy as opening a free Square account and purchasing the terminal.
+You can purchase the terminal directly from the Square website for either $299 upfront or $27 per month for 12 months.

-See what else Square has to offer by checking out our reviews of Square POS, Square for Retail, and Square for Restaurants.
+See what else Square has to offer by checking out our reviews of Square POS, Square for Retail, Square for Restaurants, and Square Appointments.

 Methodology—How We Evaluated Thermal Receipt Printers